↑

 It might sound and look a bit tricky and time consuming to make, but I assure you this is a very easy dessert recipe.
 Just a simple apple pie with a crumble topping!

-• contains less sugar and butter than the average homemade apple crumble pie recipe online.
+• is lower in sugar and butter than the average homemade apple crumble pie recipe online.
 For me it is sweet enough.
 Plus I figure you’ll be having a scoop of ice cream on top (or a sneaky drizzle of custard!)

 • doesn’t require any pre-baking.
 You simply make the pastry and line a pie dish with it.
 Then you fill your pie case with a very simple apple filling and sprinkle over the crumble topping.
 The pastry, apples and crumble all bake themselves to perfection in under an hour.

 • contains brown sugar in the filling and topping.
-I wouldn’t exactly call this a caramel apple crumble pie, but you’ll detect a subtle caramel flavour.
+You’ll detect a yummy subtle caramel flavour.

-• contains some brown/wholewheat flour and oats in the crumble for a bit of nutty texture.
+• contains some brown/wholewheat flour and oats in the crumble for nutty texture.

 • contains just the right amount of cinnamon and allspice.
 I add more than average, but not too much to be overpowering!